yudafhd/finalproject-laravel/README.md

 # finalproject_laravel
-Base system for admin web with Larave
+Base system for admin web with Laravel